 In the cons column, USAA doesn’t offer loss of use coverage.

 Nationwide offers some coverage that most other insurance companies don’t.
-It provides liability and medical payments coverage as most do but it also offers funeral cost coverage should someone die in your home (there is probably a clause that excludes this coverage if you kill someone so don’t get any ideas).
+It provides liability and medical payments coverage as most do, but it also offers funeral cost coverage should someone die in your home.

 Their basic coverage also ensures additions, alterations, fixtures, or improvements you make to your home.
 You might think most apartments don’t allow these things, but that’s not always the case.